This post contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks for reading!

 - On Memorial Day, we headed up to Interstate State Park for hiking and a picnic by the St. Croix River.

 - We marked my milestone birthday with miniature vacation to Stillwater for a stay at our favorite B&B, Cover Park Manor.
-We spent the evening indulging in a cheese flight at Wedge & Wheel, truffle fries and a chevre flatbread at The Green Room, and a beer flight at the Lift Bridge Brewery tap room.
+We spent the evening indulging in a cheese flight at Wedge & Wheel [now closed], truffle fries and a chevre flatbread at The Green Room, and a beer flight at the Lift Bridge Brewery tap room.
 The next day, we enjoyed a fabulous breakfast complete with mini cheesecakes and lunch at Quickfire Pizza.

 - This summer included the trip of a lifetime: a 10-day Norwegian fjord cruise, bookended by two days in Hamburg and four days in London.
 The only word to describe the experience of cruising through the fjords is transcendent.
 And then there was the smoked salmon, my beloved German pretzels, The Mousetrap, and afternoon tea...I'm at my best when I'm on the road, and this trip came at a juncture when I most needed it.